reddio-com/itachi/README.md

 ### Use [starknet.py](https://github.com/software-mansion/starknet.py)
-You can use our python demo: https://github.com/reddio-com/itachi-testing
+You can use our python tests: https://github.com/reddio-com/itachi-testing

 ## Configs